Louis Vuitton Foundation

 The Louis Vuitton Foundation (French: Fondation d'entreprise Louis-Vuitton), previously Louis Vuitton Foundation for Creation (Fondation Louis-Vuitton pour la création), is a French art museum and cultural center sponsored by the group LVMH and its subsidiaries.
 It is run as a legally separate, nonprofit entity as part of LVMH's promotion of art and culture.

-The art museum opened on October 20, 2014, in the presence of President François Hollande.
+The art museum opened on 20 October 2014, in the presence of President François Hollande.
 The Deconstructivist building was designed by Canadian-American architect Frank Gehry, with groundwork starting in 2006.
 It is adjacent to the Jardin d'Acclimatation in the Bois de Boulogne of the 16th arrondissement of Paris, bordering on Neuilly-sur-Seine.
 More than 1.4 million people visited the Louis Vuitton Foundation in 2017.

-The actual cost of the museum, initially projected to be €100 million, was revealed in 2017 to have been nearly eight times that sum.
-A November 2018 report of the Court of Audit indicated that from 2007 to 2014, building construction constituted the main activity of the Foundation.
-Earlier that month, FRICC, a French anti-corruption group, filed a complaint in court in Paris accusing the Louis Vuitton Foundation of committing fraud and tax evasion in the construction of its museum.
-It claimed the nonprofit branch of the LVMH conglomerate was able to deduct about 60% of the cost of the museum from its taxes and request tax refunds on some other costs.
-In all, FRICC claimed LVMH and the Louis Vuitton Foundation received nearly €603 million from the government toward the nearly €790 million construction costs of the museum.
-In September 2019, the case was dismissed.
+The cost of the museum, initially projected to be €100 million, was revealed in 2017 to have been nearly eight times that sum.
+A November 2018 report of the Court of Audit indicated that from 2007 to 2014, building construction constituted the main activity of the Foundation, and that the LVMH group received €518 million of tax breaks during that time.